DMV (TV series): Development

 On August 5, 2024, DMV was given a pilot order by CBS.
 The pilot was written by Dana Klein and directed by Trent O'Donnell, and was filmed in Montreal, Canada in November 2024.
 Klein also executive produced the project alongside O'Donnell, Aaron Kaplan, Wendi Trilling, and Robyn Meisinger.
 On April 22, 2025, DMV was picked to series by CBS.
 Production companies involved producing the series are Anonymous Content, CBS Studios, Kapital Entertainment, and TrillTV.
-The series is based on a short short by Katherine Heiny.
+The series is based on a short story by Katherine Heiny.
 Filming for the series began on July 28, 2025, in Montreal.
 In September 2025, DMV received a full season order of 20 episodes.
+On March 27, 2026, CBS canceled the series after one season.

 Casting

 In September 2024, Tim Meadows, Harriet Dyer, and Molly Kearney were cast to star.
 On November 1, 2024, Alex Tarrant, Tony Cavalero, and Gigi Zumbado joined the main cast.
 On October 20, 2025, Jessica Camacho was cast in a recurring capacity.